 Roll wrapped butter back and forth to create an evenly shaped log.
 Place in refrigerator or freezer to harden.

 When ready to use, unwrap and slice into 1/4-inch rounds.
 Place on top of hot, sizzling steaks just before serving.

-For an even quicker preparation, make this flavored butter (also called compound butter) in the food processor—just be sure the butter is nice and soft or else the harder pieces will get stuck onto the processor blades.
-You can even put the crushed garlic in first on its own to mince it finely before adding the remaining ingredients.
+- For a speedy preparation, make this flavored butter (also called "compound butter") in the food processor.
+But first, make sure the butter is soft or the hard pieces will stick onto the processor blades.

 - You can also mince the garlic in your food processor first, and then add the remaining ingredients.